 If the complaint is in our jurisdiction we will look at whether the complaint has been put to the organisation complained about.
 If the complaint has not been put to the organisation we will usually ask the complainant to put it the organisation complained about first.

 If a complainant has received a response from the organisation and remains unhappy, or if a complainant does not receive a response within four weeks, and we are satisfied that there is evidence of a potential breach of the Code of Fundraising Practice, we will usually investigate.

 We aim to let complainants and organisations know whether we are going to investigate a complaint within four weeks of receipt.

 We will consider any comments provided by the parties to the complaint before finalising our decision.

-If we have identified a breach of the code we may make recommendations for improvement to the organisation.
+If we have identified a breach of the code, we may make recommendations for improvement to the organisations concerned.
 We may also make recommendations to provide the complainant with an appropriate remedy.

 We will set out in our final decision the timescales within which we expect the organisations to comply with our recommendations.
 Where we have investigated a charity and made recommendations, we will ask that the trustees oversee compliance with our recommendations.

 Recommendations may include: